Modified setup for multiple articles on a single page

 3. Stop tracking

-You should call _ain.stop() method only when the user navigates from the article to any non-article page (e.g. the homepage).
+You should call _ain.stop() method when the user navigates away to any other page (article or non-article).

 When that happens _ain.stop() will prevent sending further requests.